TheIoTLearningInitiative/EmbeddedLinux/documentation/Yocto.md

 ## Building Yocto

-Let's understand what it means to work with Yocto Project by building images for QEMU and Minnowboard MAX.
+Let's understand what it means to work with Yocto Project by building images for QEMU and Minnowboard MAX and compare their building process

 ### Qemu Image